sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - AG-UI should send `event: {xxx}`, leave `data: {xxx}` for the legacy messaging style
 - static files ownership in DB table or via route checks, i.e `static/me`
 - intenral user_id, to avoid throwing around email, could be a uuid5 (based on namespace installation_id)
+- some packages used by core occupy a lot of space and do basically nothing (find alts) `du -h .venv/lib/python3.13/site-packages --max-depth=1 | sort -hr`

 ## Questions